build-trust/ockam-website/src/content/learn/blog/open_source_as_an_integrator.md

 title: "Open Source is the Internet’s Most Important Integrator"
 date: 2020-03-19
 description: "Ockam is open-source-as-an-integrator.
 Ockam tools create interfaces between hardware at the edge and cloud services to enable a trust across a distributed application."
+metaTitle: "We love open source software tools.
+If you have to integrate software systems, look to the open source community to solve your IoT worries."
 author: "Matthew Gregory"
 authorAvatar: ./assets/matthew_gregory-1.png
 ---